3lvis/shared-layer-poc/README.md

 # Android emulator (with an emulator running)
 npm run android
 ```

+Tip: create an AVD in Android Studio (Device Manager) using API 34, Google APIs, arm64.

 If the iOS simulator name differs on your machine, list available devices:
 ```bash